eruption-project/eruption/README.md

 * Allows for construction of complex "effect pipelines"
 * Event-based architecture
 * Daemon plugins may export functions to Lua
-* May be run as a Linux user process or as a system daemon
 * Profiles may be switched at runtime via a D-Bus method

-Supported features:

-* Volume control knob is working
-* Media keys (via `FN` modifier key) are working with the latest firmware update applied
-* Macro keys are working, programmable via Lua scripts.
-(But no `FN` modifier key, please see below)
-* Easy Shift is available, and active all the time (via `Caps Lock`)
-* GNOME profile switcher extension is available
+* A GNOME based profile switcher extension is available

 ## Experimental Features <a name="experimental"></a>

 * Mouse support was added in version `0.1.10`.
-It can be enabled in `eruption.conf` by setting `"grab_mouse = true"` in section `[experimental]`.
+It can be enabled in `eruption.conf` by setting `"grab_mouse = true"` in section `[global]`.
 This will enable support for mouse events and Easy Shift+ mouse button macros.

 ## Missing Features <a name="missing"></a>

-* Support for `FN` key is missing, a user-configurable `MODIFIER` key is used instead (default: `Right Menu` key)
-* Support for "Game Mode" is missing, "Easy Shift" ist active all the time
-* The GUI is not ready yet, a browser-based frontend is in development
 * Mute button will stay lit even if audio is muted
 * ...